tensorpack/tensorpack/docs/tutorial/dataflow.md

 (usually numpy arrays).
 To `import tensorpack.dataflow`, you don't even have to install TensorFlow.
 You can simply use DataFlow as a data processing pipeline and plug it into any other frameworks.
+And we plan to make it installable as a separate project.

 ### Load Raw Data
 We do not make any assumptions about your data format.